-Some spectacular plantings are available for sponsorship including the Cyclamen hederifolium at Wakehurst Place and at Kew Gardens the Autumn Crocus Colchicum speciosum which is also coming into flower.
+Some spectacular plantings are available for sponsorship including Cyclamen hederifolium at Kew Gardens and Wakehurst, and the autumn crocus Colchicum speciosum is also coming into flower.

 These bulb displays are available for sponsorship of £250 each and funds raised will be used for the planting and maintenance of the Gardens.
 Your dedication will be recorded on the Commemorative Touchscreen Register, and you will receive a personalised certificate detailing your chosen species.
 Find out more about how you can sponsor a display of flowering bulbs or pick up our Gardens Full of Memories leaflet next time you visit.

 For further information regarding Commemorative Giving, please contact Jill Taylor:

 - T: 020 8332 3248 (Mon - Fri 9am - 5pm).

 - Science and conservation

 Keep up to date with events and news from Kew